azerinnan/House_price_analysis/README.md

 ### Dashboard Preview

 ![House Price Dashboard](5_houseprice_dashboard.png)
+The House Price 20205 Analysis dashboard can be accessed here: [*House Price 2025 Analysis Dashboard*](https://github.com/azerinnan/draft_house_price/blob/main/house_price_data_cleaned.xlsx)

 ### Key Visuals and Features
 - Slicer - State in Malaysia

-	Filter all visual by state to compare house prices and transaction
+	Filter all visual by state to compare house prices and transactions volumes.

 - Cards - Summary statistics

-	Displays average, minimum and maximum median house price based on selected states
+	Displays average, minimum and maximum median house price based on selected states.

 - Filled map - State in Malaysia

-	Shows transaction in property market by state
+	Visualizes property market transactions by state across Malaysia.
-- Table - Type of house
+- Table – Popular house types by city and state

-	Details of popular type of house in certain cities with number of transactions
+	Shows the most common house type in selected cities, along with the state and number of transactions.
+Only cities with a clear top house type are included.
+Some states may not appear if no house type is clearly more popular than others.

 - Pie chart - Tenure type

-	Percentage of tenure type in Malaysia
+	Shows the percentage distribution of tenure types in Malaysia.

+### Insights Highlighted
+- Freehold is the dominant tenure type with 65.9% of the dataset.
+- The average median house price in Malaysia is RM 540.85 K.
+- Bungalows in Negeri Sembilan are the most transacted house type, with 593 transactions recorded.
+- Kuala Lumpur and Johor have the highest median house price in Malaysian property market.